About this book

 What is intelligence?
 Is it really a have or have not proposition, as we’ve been led to believe?
 Are some children just destined to fall behind?
 Dona Matthews and Joanne Foster answer those questions with a resounding “No!”
 In Beyond Intelligence, they demonstrate that every child has the ability to succeed — with the right support and guidance.

 But how can parents provide that support?
 Matthews and Foster proceed from the assumption that knowledge is power, offering parents an information-packed guide to identifying a child’s ability, fostering creativity, and bolstering effort and persistence.
 Using case studies and anecdotes from their personal and professional experience, they explore different ways of learning; the links between creativity and intelligence; and how to best to provide emotional and social supports.
 They offer critical advice on how to work co-operatively with schools and educators, and address how to embrace failures as learning opportunities.

 Drawing on the latest research in brain development and education theory, Beyond Intelligence is a must-read for today’s parents and educators.

 Dr. Dona Matthews

-Dona Matthews has a Master of Education and a Ph.D. from the University of Toronto, where she was also executive director of the Millennium Dialogue on Early Child Development.
-She has taught at the University of British Columbia, Ryerson University, Brock University, and was associate professor at Hunter College, City University of New York, where she was the founding director of the Center for Gifted Studies and Education.
+Dona Matthews has taught at several Canadian universities and was associate professor at Hunter College, City University of New York, where she was the founding director of the Center for Gifted Studies and Education.
 Her previous books include The Development of Giftedness and Talent across the Life Span.
-She now lives in Toronto, where she contributes to Creativity Post and Parents Space, and writes a blog.
+Visit the website at beyondintelligence.net

 Dr. Joanne Foster